Anthem Lights

-Anthem Lights is an American Christian group originating from Los Angeles.
-The group has released one EP under their former name, Yellow Cavalier and six albums under their current name.
-The group's debut album was released May 10, 2011 by Reunion Records.
+Anthem Lights is an American Christian vocal quartet with roots in Nashville, Tennessee and at Liberty University.
+The group, all of whom having studied at Liberty between 2003 and 2009 without ever having met, began performing in 2007 using the name Yellow Cavalier.
+On May 26, 2009, they independently released their first and only EP using the Yellow Cavalier name.
+The group's debut album under their current name was released on May 10, 2011, by Reunion Records, and they tallied five subsequent full-length releases prior to being dropped by the label in 2023.

 Beginnings

 Anthem Lights began as a solo project for vocalist Chad Graham in the fall of 2007.
 Both he and Alan Powell were living in Los Angeles, writing music for Graham's solo project.
-As the final vocal work was being installed, Powell and Graham came to a realization that the songs being written would be more appropriate performed as a group.
+As the last of the vocal tracks were being finalized, both men realized that the songs they'd written were more appropriate for an ensemble than a solo act.
 It was then that Powell and Graham decided to alert their contacts at Liberty University in an effort to recruit members for what is now a singing group.
 Powell and Graham's contacts came to a consensus that Kyle Kupecky and Caleb Grimm would be the best candidates for the project.
 After receiving notifications by e-mail, Graham flew from Los Angeles to meet with Kupecky and Grimm, who gladly accepted membership.
 Powell joined the group at the last minute.

 The original name of the group was Yellow Cavalier.
 The group recorded one self-titled EP under this name in 2009.
 The EP was released independently on May 26, 2009.
 The group changed their name to Anthem Lights before any other projects were released.